HOLECEK FAMILY FOUNDATION

 St. Matthew’s House hosts a groundbreaking ceremony for Lulu’s Kitchen, a significant and long-awaited gift from the Holecek Family Foundation.
 Located at the North 3 acres of the 10 acre St. Matthew’s House Headquarters complex directly adjacent to the original Naples homeless shelter (now named Campbell Lodge), this 8,000 sq. ft. state of the art kitchen complex will dramatically increase and consolidate under one roof all of the culinary food-related missions of St. Matthew’s House.
 Feeding the poor is a core mission of St. Matthew’s House, and Lulu’s Kitchen will be there to do it very professionally.

-Lulu’s Kitchen, slated to open in late Summer 2020, will feature The Fresh Start Café, a full service 65-seat restaurant, which will be open to the general public.
+Lulu’s Kitchen, open for business now, features The Fresh Start Café, a full service 65-seat restaurant, which is open to the general public for breakfast and lunch.
 Staffed by Justin’s Place participants and graduates, the large state-of-the-art commercial kitchen will serve as a teaching kitchen for culinary students and a new home for St. Matthew’s House award-winning catering company, Delicious by Design.
 The facility will also be used to handle food preparation for the soup kitchens, host Chef Dinners and cooking classes, and more.